 ACTIVATE EXPANDS NORDIC FOOTPRINT WITH FIRST DENMARK LOCATION

-Activate apre il suo primo punto vendita in Danimarca, a Copenhagen, segnando così l’ingresso nel mercato nordico.
-La nuova sede si trova nella capitale danese, ampliando la presenza europea dell’azienda.
-La notizia è stata comunicata ufficialmente il 29 maggio 2026.
-La società continua così la sua espansione in Europa, con un focus particolare sul Nord Europa.
+Activate ha aperto oggi la sua prima sede in Danimarca, a Copenaghen, segnando l’ingresso ufficiale nel mercato nordico.

-COMUNICATO STAMPA – CONTENUTO PROMOZIONALE WINNIPEG, MB, May 29, 2026 PRNewswire — Activate is expanding in Europe with the opening of its first Denmark location today in Copenhagen.
-The venue marks Activate’s fourth location in the Nordic region and continues its partnership with Realinvest, a leading Scandinavian real estate and investment firm.
-“We built Activate to bring people together through live-action games where skill, smarts, and teamwork win,” said Adam Schmidt, Co-Founder and CEO of Activate Games.
-“Expanding into Denmark brings Activate to more Nordic Players, as we continue to build the Activate community across Europe.
-We can’t wait for Copenhagen Players to experience Activate. 🔗 Leggi su Corrieretoscano.it
+- WINNIPEG, MB, May 29, 2026 PRNewswire -- Activate is expanding in Europe with the opening of its first Denmark location today in Copenhagen.
+The venue marks Activate's fourth location in the Nordic region and continues its partnership with Realinvest, a leading Scandinavian real estate and investment firm.
+"We built Activate to bring people together through live-action games where skill, smarts, and teamwork win," said Adam Schmidt, Co-Founder and CEO of Activate Games.
+"Expanding into Denmark brings Activate to more Nordic Players, as we continue to build the Activate community across Europe.
+We can't wait for Copenhagen Players to experience Activate. 🔗 Leggi su Iltempo.it

 Notizie e thread social correlati